Commercial roofs fall into two main categories: steep-slope and low-slope. Believe it or not, there is no such thing as a completely flat roof.

 Pros and Cons of Steep-Slope and Low-Slope Roofs

-On the other hand, low-slopes offer several benefits and fewer disadvantages.
-First and foremost, low-slope roofs essentially provide buildings with another floor.
-Hiding large mechanical equipment on a low-slope roof can provide additional space inside the building.
-Further, low-slopes allow for easy implementation of new technology, such as solar panels and rooftop gardens possible.
+Perhaps most importantly, low-slope roofs provide buildings with essentially another floor.
+Hiding large mechanical equipment on a low-slope roof can free up space inside the building.
+Further, low-slopes allow for easy implementation of new technology, such as solar panels.
+They also make green roofing systems and rooftop gardens possible.